 How to Buy: The easiest way to buy stocks is through a financial advisor or an online broker.
 SmartAsset’s brokerage accountant comparison tool will help you find the best trading platform for your needs.
 And this step-by-step guide will breakdown instructions for you to buy stock.

 There are many smart financial investments to make your money grow.
 Depending on your financial goals, how much money you could invest and how long you can hold an investment, you will have to consider different levels of risk and returns when combining assets into your portfolio.
 Accounts like 401(k) plans and 529 plans are also great tools to save up for future investments in retirement and education.

 Tips for Picking the Best Investment

 - A financial advisor can help you pick the best financial investments for your goals.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When investments pay off, you will need to figure out how much you owe in taxes.
 SmartAsset’s capital gains tax calculator will help you estimate how you will be taxed in your location.

 - If you don’t have a lot of money to invest, you might also consider a robo-advisor online, which offers lower fees and account minimums than traditional financial advisors.

 Photo credit: iStock.com/eclipse_images, iStock.com/Viktoriia Hnatiuk, iStock.com/gilaxia, iStock.com/Pekic, iStock.com/Katrin Waples